Introduction

 Consideration of the role security plays must also be addressed as Software Development Life Cycle methodologies move further toward a DevOps Software Development Life Cycle.

-An organisation must be strategic in choosing tools that support and enhance this endeavour if it wants to ensure the success of this modern software development strategy.
+An organization must be strategic in choosing tools that support and enhance this endeavor if it wants to ensure the success of this modern software development strategy.

 Capability Maturity Model

-Based on specific Key Process Areas, CMM can be used to evaluate an organisation against a scale of five process maturity levels (KPA).
+Based on specific Key Process Areas, CMM can be used to evaluate an organization against a scale of five process maturity levels (KPA).

-Based on the project the company is working on and the clientele, it indicates the maturity of the company.
-According on how well the organisation has standardised its procedures in the area being evaluated, each level grades the organisation.
+Based on the project the company is working on and the clientele, it indicate the maturity of the company.

 Levels of CMM